databrew/set_up_dual_boot/README.md

 - Enable "US International" keyboard by going to "Region and Language"
 - Make ctrl+k the language keyboard switcher by going to keyboard and replacing the shortcuts under "typing" for "Switch to next input source" and "Switch to previous input source"

+- Make sure to format numbers correctly to your region (search for "region" in dash).
+This is applicable if, for example, you picked Europe as your location but you want numbers formatted in American style

 - To move window buttons (close, minimize, maximize) to the left (rather than the default right): open Gnome Tweaks, click "Windows" on the left menu and then change "Placement" to left.